keizerkarel1/stability-ai-mcp-server/README.md

 # A note
 Everything below is AI and was vibecoded way too quickly because I found out noone had made it and I needed images now.
 It works for me, your mileage may vary.
 I may actually work on this someday.
-You may want to tell your Claude to actually use Core as a default to save ai credits, because it tended to interpret all of my requests as needing ultra initially.
+You can ask claude how this works after you install it if you want.

 ## Stability AI MCP Server